atharmohammad/atharmohammad/README.md

 About me:

 - 🔭 I’m currently working on a Project Idea (will Introduce it soon)
-- 🌱 I’m currently learning Websockets
-- 👯 I’m looking to collaborate on React or Django
+- 👯 I’m looking to collaborate on React or Nodejs
 - 🤔 I’m looking for help with OpenSource
 - 💬 Ask me about any of my Projects
 - 📫 How to reach me: Mail me at (mohd.rule123@gmail.com)